 The SEA Directive requires that the significant environmental effects of the implementation of plans and programmes are monitored.
-This section details the measures which can be considered and used as appropriate when it comes to monitoring the likely significant effects of implementing the Draft Plan, to which the Proposed Material Alterations relate.
+This section details the measures which can be considered and used as appropriate when it comes to monitoring the likely significant effects of implementing the Plan.
 The measures may be updated over time, as new requirements and information emerge, for example.